MSeidelFed/KineticMSI/README.md

 # KineticMSI
 **Functions to interpret stable isotope assisted mass spec imaging experiments**
 ## Introduction
-KineticMSI is a collection of scripts to assist in accurate data preparing and analyses of stable isotope assisted Mass Spectrometry Imaging experiments in order to derive functional biological interpretations.
-The procedure has been detailed in XXXXX and XXXXX publication.
+KineticMSI is a collection of scripts to assist in accurate data preparation and analysis of stable isotope assisted (kinetic) Mass Spectrometry Imaging experiments in order to derive functional biological interpretations.
+Additionally, the functionality available in KineticMSI is compatibile with stable isotope assisted liquid-chromatography mass spectrometry data.
+See below for a link to the KineticMSI to Kinetic LCMS (KineticMSI_2_kLCMS) repository and installation.
+The procedures described here are detailed in XXXXX and XXXXX publication.

-The repo follows this file structure, in order of relevance:
+The repo follows this file structure:

 1. [Usage Instructions](https://github.com/MSeidelFed/KineticMSI/blob/master/USAGE.md): _detailed and recommended usage of R script code to run the analysis step-by-step._
 1. [Data](https://github.com/MSeidelFed/KineticMSI/tree/master/inst/extdata): _sample data used in the original project from which the usage examples are based.
 Use this to reproduce our results._